 Not everyone finds the same routine effective, so it’s up to you to decide what suits you best.
 However, as a general rule, it’s a good idea to incorporate things like exercise and a regular sleep pattern to keep you feeling refreshed and energised.

 It’s also likely that your new role will involve mixing with lots of new people, so you might want to add something interactive to your routine – like calling or meeting up with people from your network a couple of times a week.
-Connecting with new or unfamiliar faces can be a great confidence booster that may help ease those return-to-work nerves!
+Connecting with new or unfamiliar faces can be a great confidence booster that can help ease those return-to-work nerves!

 Look after yourself